alexanderkiel/hap-spec/README.md

 # Rationale

-The Hypermedia Application Protocol is a domain generic, hypermedia protocol emphasising self-describing representations.
-HAP builds on top of [Transit][1] which is a data exchange format with implementations in various languages.
+The Hypermedia Application Protocol (HAP) is a domain generic, self-documenting, hypermedia type.
+HAP builds on top of [Transit][1] which is a data exchange format superseding [JSON][6].
 HAP brings semantics for linking, manipulation and embedding of resources.
-HAP is self-describing and offers extensible data types.

 HAP is intended to be language independent.
 Currently Transit is already available for the following languages: